Rome events in December 2025 - Holidays, exhibits, concerts, and other things to do

 Ready to plan your trip?

-Rome events in December - Concerts, operas, shows
+Rome Events in December - Concerts, Operas, Shows

 rome opera

-There is lots of wonderful opera in Rome in December, right in Rome's beautiful Teatro dell'Opera (Opera House.)
+Enjoy the opera in Rome's beautiful Teatro dell'Opera (Opera House.)

 rome auditorium